Concatenation's Guidance for Contributors

 If you really want to see if promoting a book though our site is possible you are strongly advised to read this section very carefully.
 (We do not spend time with those that have not read this subsection: we are unpaid volunteers and time-pressed.)

 We list forthcoming SF/F/H books published, and DVDs released, in the British Isles from the major, specialist SF/F imprints.
-(The major specialist imprints sending us advance information in time (a month before the relevant seasonal edition) is important (see our posting schedule).)
+(The major specialist imprints sending us advance information in time (a month before the relevant seasonal edition) is important (see our posting schedule which follows the northern hemisphere academic year seasons).)
 If you are an established British based publisher with a specialist SF imprint then the best thing to do is regularly send us a PDF of your forthcoming seasonal (or annual) book catalogue.
 Most do (but sometimes when there is a change of PR personnel we get forgotten and so our seasonal list is less complete).

 We also review current SF/F/H books published in the British Isles.
 And specifically